Winson-030/dify-kubernetes/README.md

                   number: 80
   tls:
     - secretName: dify-tls
 ```

-If you want to expose dify api to external, uninstall nginx and deploy ingress below, if you use nginx ingress controller, please change this yaml file.
+If you want to expose dify api, uninstall nginx and deploy ingress below, if you use nginx ingress controller, please change this yaml file.

 ```yaml
 # Traefik Ingress Route without nginx reverse proxy